 The six diagrams on these pages illustrate a basic sealed system.
 The components are listed in order of refrigerant flow, with an explanation of their fundamental role as part of a sealed system.
-NOTE: These illustrations do not specifically represent any 700-2 sealed system.
+NOTE: These illustrations do not represent any specific sealed system in this series.